Supratik Chakraborty

+Education

 Supratik completed his undergraduate in Computer Science and Engineering from Indian Institute of Technology Kharagpur in 1993, where he was awarded the President of India Gold Medal.
 Subsequently, he completed his M.S. and Ph.D. in Electrical Engineering from Stanford University in 1995 and 1998 respectively, working on the design of polynomial time approximate algorithms for timing analysis of asynchronous systems.
 He worked for a year in the Advanced CAD Research group at Fujitsu Laboratories of America before joining Indian Institute of Technology Bombay in 1999.

+Career

-His current areas of research include both theoretical and practical aspects of formal methods and automated reasoning.
+His areas of research include both theoretical and practical aspects of formal methods and automated reasoning.
 Specifically, he has worked on formal verification of software and hardware systems, constrained counting and sampling, automated synthesis, automata theory, logic, and systems biology.
 In the past, he has also worked on design and analysis of asynchronous systems and on cellular automata.

+Awards and honors

 He is a Fellow of Indian National Academy of Engineering, a Distinguished Member of Association for Computing Machinery, a Fellow of Asia-Pacific Artificial Intelligence Association, a Senior Member of IEEE and a Distinguished Alumnus of Indian Institute of Technology Kharagpur.
+In 2021, he was elected an ACM Distinguished Member.